exercism/javascript/exercises/concept/lasagna/.docs/instructions.md

 # Instructions

-Lucian's girlfriend is on her way home and he hasn't cooked their anniversary dinner!
+Lucian's girlfriend is on her way home, and he hasn't cooked their anniversary dinner!

-In this exercise, you're going to write some code to help Lucian cook an exquisite lasagna from his favorite cook book.
+In this exercise, you're going to write some code to help Lucian cook an exquisite lasagna from his favorite cookbook.

-You have four tasks, all related to the time spent cooking the lasagna.
+You have four tasks related to the time spent cooking the lasagna.

 ## 1. Define the expected oven time in minutes